YinChingZ/MCQ-solution-finder/README.md

   ### Performance Limitations

   The program has a performance limitation due to the maximum number of solutions stored (`max_solutions_to_store` is set to 1000).
-If the number of consistent solutions exceeds this limit, the program may not be able to find all possible solutions.
-To address this issue, consider increasing the `max_solutions_to_store` value in `mcq_solver.py` or optimizing the solution-finding algorithm.
+If the number of consistent solutions exceeds this limit, the progra[...]

   ### Handling Different Option Counts per Question

   The program supports different option counts per question.
-However, if the input for the number of options per question is not consistent with the number of questions, the program will display an error message.
-Ensure that the input for the number of options per question matches the number of questions.
+However, if the input for the number of options per question is not consistent with the number of questions, the program will display an er[...]

   ### Dependencies